Back Pain in Pregnancy

 - Do this slowly and rhythmically 10 times, making your muscles work hard and moving your back carefully

-- Only move your back as far as you can comfortably
+- Only move your back as far as is comfortable

 - Backache in pregnancy is very common.

-- Pregnancy backache has many causes but is largely caused by the extra weight of the baby together with softening of your tendons and ligaments caused by pregnancy hormones.
+- Pregnancy backache has many causes but is largely caused by the extra weight of the baby together with softening of your ligaments caused by pregnancy hormones.

 - Backache is likely to persist throughout pregnancy no matter what you do.
 However, some steps can be taken to lessen the severity of pain.

 - Keep active, don’t lift heavy loads, wear sensible shoes, and sleep on a firm mattress to potentially reduce the severity of backache.

 - See your GP or midwife for cases of severe or persistent backache.